 The Alaska Commission on Aging advocates for state policy, public and private partnerships, and citizen involvement to assist Alaskans with aging successfully in our homes, and in or close to our communities and families.
-For more information, visit our Alaska Commission on Aging website or call 907.465.1398, or email: doh.acoa.info@alaska.gov
+For more information, visit Alaska Commission on Aging or call 907.465.1398.